VBitsHub/ALU_retrofeCustomCores/README.md

-# ALU_retrofeCustomCores To be Used Directly from the AtGames Legends Ultimate through USB Non-Root
+# ALU_retrofeCustomCores and CoinOPS To be Used Directly from the AtGames Legends Ultimate through USB Non-Root

 Update 5/21/2020
  - Minor Tweaks